FabricGenomics/omicia_api_examples/README.md

 - To submit a panel report you must specify a genome ID (or null), assay type, panel ID and optionally a filter ID.
 Use the :ref:`create_report` endpoint to create a report in the queue.
 This action can be performed as soon as a successful upload is complete, and need not wait for annotation.
-The new report is queued in Waiting state, and the Opal application will submit the report for processing as soon as the annotation finishes.
+The new report is queued in Waiting state, and the Fabric Enterprise application will submit the report for processing as soon as the annotation finishes.

 Once a clinical report has been created, the :ref:`post_patient_fields` endpoint can be used to upload custom Patient information.